macduff23/zfs-tools-zbackup/doc/README-zbackup.md

 zbackup avoids this unsafe behaviour following a `zfs destroy` operation on the source side.

 ## Author
-zbackup was written by Simon Guest, developed in the [tesujimath fork of zfs-tools](https://github.com/tesujimath/zfs-tools), and now contributed upstream.
+zbackup was written by Simon Guest, developed in the [tesujimath fork of zfs-tools](https://github.com/tesujimath/zfs-tools-zbackup), and initially contributed upstream, although later diverging.
 Thanks to the original author of zfs-tools for providing an excellent framework on which to base zbackup.